Produced by China Plate

 TRASH is a dark, musical comedy taking the form of a crime caper, involving a score with elements of drill, grime, soul and commercial hip hop.
 This is the story of Faith and Kyla, two working-class black girls who through a reconnected childhood friendship, decide to join the expanding industry of sugar daddies, without fully understanding what it actually entails.

 Commissioned by Warwick Arts Centre.
+Supported by Tamasha Theatre Company.

 Image © Emily Ranquist – Pexels

-Nine new, tour-ready, performance works were presented in a range of digital settings, alongside seven new projects, supported as part of a ‘residency’ programme, which enables artists to play with new performance ideas across a range of formats and genres.
+In 2021, Urielle Klein-Mekongo was one of sixteen artists/companies selected for the Horizon Showcase programme of presentations and residencies, for that year’s Edinburgh Festival Fringe.
 The works across both the residencies and live performance strands celebrate artists who are working across performance disciplines and currently based in England – all born out of a new approach to build deep and sustainable collaborations internationally.
+For more information on Urielle’s residency, please visit the Horizon Showcase website.

 An award-winning writer, theatre maker, singer/songwriter and performer.